Skip to main content

 Percentage of single-page visits.
 This is one of the core metrics in the engagement metrics category and is essential for any product team serious about data-driven decision making.

 Bounce Rate measures how deeply users interact with your product after the initial activation.
-Strong engagement is the bridge between activation and retention --- users who engage deeply are far more likely to stick around and eventually pay (or pay more).
+Strong engagement is the bridge between activation and retention, users who engage deeply are far more likely to stick around and eventually pay (or pay more).
+Note that Google Analytics 4 replaced bounce rate with "engagement rate", a session now counts as "engaged" if it lasts over 10 seconds, includes a conversion event, or has 2+ page views.
+GA4 still reports bounce rate, but as the inverse of engagement rate.

 The Formula